Cyberbullying Tips: 15 Anti-Cyberbullying Resources

 October is Bullying Awareness Month.
-An effective way of empowering our communities to overcome cyberbullying is utilizing the resources.
-There are many resources dedicated
+An effective way of empowering our communities to overcome cyberbullying is by utilizing the resources.
+There are many resources dedicated to cyberbullying prevention and response.
+We're proud here at Bark to be a part of this concerted effort to keep children safer online.

 CommonSenseMedia is a nonprofit dedicated to ensuring the media acts as a positive force in kids' lives.
 Their website contains reviews of movies, websites, games, and apps.
 Further, they also answer common questions on cyberbullying through their online forum.